MIDFIELDR/midfieldr/docs/reference/timely_term.md

 Data frame with the following properties:

 - Data frame class is preserved.
+Groups and keys are not preserved.

 - Row order is preserved.
+Rows with `NA` values in any of the required variables are removed.
 Duplicated rows are removed.

-- Variable `{mcid}` is retained.
-All other columns (if any) are dropped and the following variables are added:
+- Columns with names different from the new columns (named below) are not modified; columns with matching names are replaced.
+The new columns added are:

-  - `term_i`   Initial term of a student's longitudinal record, encoded `YYYYT`.
+  - `term_i`   Character.
+Initial term of a student's longitudinal record, encoded `YYYYT`.
 Extracted from `midfield_table.`

   - `level_i`   Character.
 Student level (01 Freshman, 02 Sophomore,
     etc.) in their initial term.
 Extracted from `midfield_table.`